Piety Street Recording

-Piety Street Recording is a recording studio at 728 Piety Street in the 9th Ward/Bywater, New Orleans.
+Piety Street Recording was a recording studio at 728 Piety Street in the 9th Ward/Bywater, New Orleans.

 History

 The building was originally a US post office and later housed the Louisiana Center For Retarded Citizens.
 After a few short-term tenants, the building was purchased in 1999 by producer/engineer/musician Mark Bingham and ex-REM manager Jefferson Holt.
 In 2001 it was rebuilt as a 3-studio recording facility and christened Piety Street Recording.
 Other partners included artist and studio manager Shawn Hall and producer/engineer John Fishbach, with Wesley Fontenot serving as chief engineer.
 The studio's largest room, Studio A, utilized a 48-channel SSL 4064 G+ loaded with 30 outboard microphone preamps.